 - You have access to a GitLab Community project (the cloud-based gitlab.com).
 (Blue Cedar Platform does not currently support GitLab Enterprise projects.)

 - The GitLab project produces mobile app binaries (IPA or APK).

 - Enable the GitLab extension.
 This involves creating a configuration that knows your GitLab server URL and Group Name.
 From the specified group, choose which projects to monitor.
 See Extension - GitLab.

 - Create an app.
-When you create an app, you need to upload at least one app binary manually, but once the app is created and monitoring GitLab, the platform can add versions and updates directly from GitLab.
+When you create an app, you're creating an app container with an app name.
+Once the app is created and monitoring GitLab, the platform can add versions and updates directly from GitLab.
+You can also upload an app binary manually and monitor GitLab for updates.
 See Creating an app.

 - Add an Import step, GitLab sub-step to your app's workflow.
 This activity connects the GitLab source project with the app destination on the Blue Cedar Platform.
 You can select whether to import automatically or just get notifications.
 See Import - GitLab.

 - After setting up the extension on the platform, go back to GitLab to create a webhook.
 This webhook gives GitLab information about your Blue Cedar Platform organization and app so that GitHub can send an HTTP POST payload to the platform API with notifications of app updates.

 Next time a new release is built, GitLab sends a notification to your Blue Cedar Platform instance.
 These updates appear in these places:

 - On the Dashboard > App Import widget.
 This widget lists all apps that have new versions (for all Import extensions) and how many new versions.
 You can click Import to choose which versions to import to which apps, or you can click through the available versions link to the App Import Versions list for more details.
 See Using the Dashboard.